zwcloud/ImGui/ReadMe.md

 Hello ImGui is an immediate mode GUI library inspired by [IMGUI of Unity3D](https://docs.unity3d.com/Manual/GUIScriptingGuide.html) and [dear imgui](https://github.com/ocornut/imgui).

 Now it runs on Win10 x64, Ubuntu 16.04, and Android.
+See [platforms](https://github.com/zwcloud/ImGui/wiki/Platforms).

 Please be infromed that ImGui is just released and there's a lack of documentation.
 But all will be added gradually.